Catalonia's independence standoff: What's next?

-(CNN)The Spanish government has announced that it will press ahead with steps to impose direct rule on Catalonia, after the region's government refused to renounce its drive towards independence.
+(CNN)Spain's deepening political crisis came to a head Friday when the central government voted to dismiss the top leaders in Catalan and dissolve the regional Parliament, an action taken not long after the Catalan government finally made a formal declaration of independence.

-The standoff over Catalonia, the richest of Spain's 17 regions, has plunged one of the European Union's biggest countries into a deep political crisis.
+The standoff over Catalonia, the richest of Spain's 17 regions, has plunged one of the European Union's biggest countries into its worst political crisis since the restoration of democracy in the 1970s.

 It was triggered by Catalan leaders pushing ahead with an independence referendum on October 1 that was declared illegal by Spain's highest court and marred by a violent crackdown by national police.

 Here's what we know about what comes next and how we got here.